MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-run-command-prompt.md

 # Run Database Experimentation Assistant at a command prompt

-This article describes how to use the Command Prompt window to capture a trace, and then analyze the results.
+This article describes how to use the Command Prompt window to capture a trace in Database Experimentation Assistant (DEA), and then analyze the results.

 ## Start a new workload capture by using the DEA command